LindaKeating/foclach/README.md

 🔗 https://octokatherine.github.io/word-master/

-Which was heavily inspired by [Wordle](https://www.powerlanguage.co.uk/wordle/).
+Which was heavily inspired by [Wordle](https://www.powerlanguage.co.uk/wordle/), Word Master is a word guessing game similar to Mastermind.
+I created this because I love Wordle, but the once a day limit leaves me wanting more.
 ## Rules

 You have 6 guesses to guess the correct word.